Jordan & Timaeus: Jordan & Timaeus (1823–1930)

 They produced foods such as chicory coffee, pasta and chocolate.
-In 1839 they developed a first version of semi-solid milk chocolate containing about 10% milk added in its liquid form.
+On 23 May 1839, they advertised a chocolate containing fresh donkey milk, calling it "steam chocolate", possibly unprecedented, although its exact composition remains unknown (see also §Claims regarding the invention of milk chocolate).

 The factory, which initially had to work without a steam engine, expanded year by year.
 In 1830, the two entrepreneurs were able to set up a steam engine and go to the chocolate factory, where their company gained a worldwide reputation and contributed significantly to push back the consumption of foreign chocolate in Germany in favor of domestic production.
 Although a conflagration in the late autumn of 1845 destroyed their factory building, their business suffered no permanent disruption.
-Rather, they expanded it by starting to manufacture winter chocolates and cocoa masses in blackboards after the factory was rebuilt in the winter of 1845-1846, as well as finer chocolates for dessert and snacking, which made them equally successful at home and abroad achieved.
+Rather, they expanded it by starting to manufacture winter chocolates and cocoa masses in blackboards after the factory was rebuilt in the winter of 1845–1846, as well as finer chocolates for dessert and snacking, which made them equally successful at home and abroad achieved.

 Around 1880, the company had a particularly unusual promotional idea by packing 5 different chocolate bars in a red canvas cassette, which was a deceptively genuine model of a Baedeker travel guide and was distributed as Baedeker's land of milk and honey.

 After the founders' deaths, the owners were Ernst Jordan and Eduard, Albert and Gerhard Timaeus.

 They have branches abroad in Děčín, Bodenbach, Vienna, Prague and Budapest.
 In 1874, the total number of employees was around 500.

 The owners of Jordan & Timaeus were appointed as royal Saxon court purveyors.
 Later, the company closed in 1930.

 The company in Dresden was nationalized in 1945.
 In the former Czechoslovakia, the Diana Děčín branch, founded by the Dresden chocolate factory Hartwig & Vogel, continued to produce from 1948 until 1989 when it was bought by the food company Nestlé and closed in 1996.
 Employees saved knowledge and machines and continued production in the former Jordan & Timaeus Manufactory Jordanka - bývalá čokoládovna (eng. former chocolate factory), Zbrojnická Street 10.

-Legacy

-Since the end of 2011, according to a study by the Dresden-based association of scientists WIMAD and TU Dresden, it has been proven that the first milk chocolate comes from Dresden.
-So far, the Swiss have been the inventors of milk chocolate (in 1875), but the "Dresdner Schokoladenfabrik Jordan & Timaeus" has already advertised its own milk chocolate made of donkey milk 30 years previously.
+Claims regarding the invention of milk chocolate